Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra zaddachi (waiting on field images)

-Subgenus Euphaedrana - harpalyce species group.
-There are five species groups within this subgenus with the park having representative species from each group.
-There is only one species within this species group currently recorded at Semuliki: E. harpalyce.
+Harpalyce species group.
+There is only one species within this species group currently recorded at Semuliki: Euphaedra harpalyce.
 A relatively common species, but never sampled in abundance.
 The second most sampled Euphaedra species after E. medon.
 There is no post-discal white band on the underside of E. harpalyce males and females, which easily differentiates this species from the female of E. medon.
+There are a number of described subspecies, Euphaedra harpalyce spatiosa is recorded from Semuliki.

 Euphaedra harpalyce (male, upper and underside)